Naturaily/Naturaily-netlify/_posts/2019-12-12-5-main-benefits-of-implementing-pwa-storefront-technology-in-your-shopify-store.md

 ---
-title: >-
-  5 Main Benefits of Implementing PWA/storefront Technology in Your Shopify Store
+title: 5 benefits of using PWA/storefront technology in Shopify store
 description: >-
   An online storefront is a frontend solution that can be connected to your Shopify store’s backend, letting you display the content in a smoother,